What are the pros and cons of equity release?

 Disadvantages of equity release

-Now let’s take a look at the equity release cons and consider the possible drawbacks to this type of loan against your property:
+Now let’s take a look at disadvantages and drawbacks to equity release:

 It could impact any inheritance you planned to leave

-If you would like to guarantee an inheritance, there are plans that allow you to protect a percentage of your property’s value.
-Also making regular repayments against the interest will help to keep the overall cost of the loan down.
+If leaving a legacy is important to you, some plans offer inheritance protection which allows you to protect a percentage of your property value.
+Or you could consider making regular repayments against the interest will help to keep the overall cost of the loan down.

 With this type of mortgage you pay interest on the loan and on the interest already accumulated.
 As a result, the overall debt will grow at a faster rate compared to standard residential mortgages.